 5. Click the + button to the left of Add SSID.
-The settings for the selected SSID display.

 - 6. From the Authentication menu, select one of the following authentication types for the WiFi network, and, if applicable, set a new passphrase (network key or WiFi password) in the Passphrase field or select an option from the Encryption menu: - Open: A legacy open WiFi network does not provide any security.
 Any WiFi device can join the network.
 We recommend that you do not use a legacy open WiFi network but configure WiFi security.
 However, a legacy open network might be appropriate for a WiFi hotspot.
-If you select Open from the Authentication menu, the Enhanced Open check box displays: - Enhanced Open check box cleared: The WiFi network is a legacy open network without any security.
-This is the default option for an open network.
-Clients are not authenticated, traffic is not encrypted, and 802.11w (PMF) is automatically disabled (see Enable or disable PMF for a WiFi network on page 89). - Enhanced Open check box selected: The WiFi enhanced open feature is enabled.
-This feature is based on opportunistic wireless encryption (OWE).
-The encryption is set to CCM mode protocol (CCMP) and 802.11w (PMF) is automatically set to mandatory (see Enable or disable PMF for a WiFi network on page 89).

-If you select the Enhanced Open check box, the Allow Devices to Connect with Open check box displays.
+If you select Open from the Authentication menu, the Enhanced Open check box displays.